mw-orcl/Move_Improve/lab400/content.md

 ​	5.
 Check the box **Skip Source/Destination Check**

 ​	6.
-Click Update the VNIC
+Click Save Changes or Update the VNIC on earlier UIs.

 ![](./images/vnic-details.PNG)